DannyBoyNYC/JAMStack-temp/readme.md

 },
 ```

-Since 11ty converts Markdown files to HTML we need to either delete the readme.md file in this repo or create an `.eleventyignore` file with the cont`ents `readme.md`.
+Since 11ty converts Markdown files to HTML we need to either delete the readme.md file in this repo or create an `.eleventyignore` file with the contents `readme.md`.
 Here's the [documentation](https://www.11ty.dev/docs/ignores/) for Eleventy ignore files.

 ### Eleventy Configuration